Syntax Guide

 String

-Corresponds to the --target parameter in docker build, allowing you to selectively build specific stages in the Dockerfile rather than the entire Dockerfile.
+Corresponds to the --target parameter in docker build, allowing selective building of specific stages in the Dockerfile instead of building the entire Dockerfile.

 - type: